ss555/chessgame/README.md

 # chessgame
 How to use?
-launch the "FenetreJeu" file" the graphical interface in Java the project contains
+launch the "_FenetreJeu_" file the graphical interface in Java the project contains
 <ul>
   <li>implementation of classes in chess(rook, queen, spot etc.)OOP</li>